swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 The compiler would warn about this, at least, since there is a known value that can reach the `unknown` pattern.

-As a top-level case, `unknown` must go last to avoid this issue.
+`@unknown` must appear only on the last case in a switch to avoid this issue.
 However, it's not possible to enforce the same thing for arbitrary patterns because there may be multiple enums in the pattern whose unknown cases need to be treated differently.

-A key point of this discussion is that as proposed `unknown` merely produces a *warning* when the compiler can see that some enum cases are unhandled, rather than an error.
+A key point of this discussion is that as proposed `@unknown` merely produces a *warning* when the compiler can see that some enum cases are unhandled, rather than an error.
 If the compiler produced an error instead, it would make more sense to use a pattern-like syntax for `unknown` (see the naming discussions under "Alternatives considered").
 However, if the compiler produced an error, then adding a new case would not be a source-compatible change.

 For these reasons, generalized `unknown` patterns are not being included in this proposal.

+### Using `@unknown` with other catch-all cases

+At the moment, `@unknown` is only supported on cases that are written as `default:` or as `case _:`.
+However, there are other ways to form catch-all cases, such as `case let value:`, or `case (_, let b):` for a tuple input.
+Supporting `@unknown` with these cases was considered outside the scope of this proposal, which had already gone on for quite a while, but there are no known technical issues with lifting this restriction.

 ### Non-public cases